Last Updated on September 27, 2023 by Chase Manhattan

 - Polish for a glossy finish.

 Treating bird poop stains on the car paint is not easy to do.
-You will need tools and expertise.
-Read the guide thoroughly.
+You will need tools and expertise to remove bird behind.
+Read the guide thoroughly to avoid swirl marks and other types of car scratches.

 Now, the acid from bird droppings is fast-acting.
-But you have a whole day to clean it off before it causes serious damage.
+But you have a whole day to clean a bird dropping off your car before it causes serious damage.

 Paint damage occurs if you neglect your car.
-So, I guess you didn’t clean off the poop fast enough.
-You may have a minor stain or a big one, depending on how long the poop stayed there.
-The cleaning process depends on whether you have a minor stain or a big one.
+So, I guess you didn’t clean off the bird poop stain fast enough; you may have a minor stain or a big one, depending on how long the poop stayed there.
+The cleaning process depends on whether you have a minor stain that is easily removed, or paint damage from the bird poop etching left on your car’s paint.

 - Wash your car.